 Our repeat customers know the importance of keeping their chimneys clean and obstruction-free!
-When scheduling your annual HVAC maintenance, it’s a perfect time to also call Chimney Champions to schedule your chimney cleaning with one of our certified chimney sweeps.
+When scheduling your annual HVAC maintenance, call Chimney Champions to schedule your chimney cleaning with one of our certified chimney sweeps.
 Schedule service now or call (904) 268-7200 to speak with one of our knowledgeable team members.

 Safety Institute Recommendations

 The Chimney Safety Institute of America recommends that open masonry fireplaces should be swept at 1/8″ of sooty buildup, and sooner if there is any glaze present in the system.
 This is considered to be enough fuel buildup to cause a chimney fire capable of damaging the chimney or spreading to the home.
 Factory-built fireplaces should be swept when any appreciable buildup occurs.
 The logic is that the deposit is quite acidic and can shorten the life of the fireplace.

 As part of your annual inspection service with Chimney Champions we perform a full sweep of the fireplace and venting system!